adrianlulanaj/google-playstore-project/README.md

 # google-playstore-project
-- author(s): author(s) here
+- Adrian Lulanaj, Yael Yana Reinus, Xiang Wang
-- date created: date created here
+- Created May 16, 2021
-- class: CIS 9440
+- CIS 9440

 Project Objective: Follow the Kimball Lifecycle to design and develop a public, cloud-based Data Warehouse with a functioning BI Applications

 Project Tools:
-The tools used to build this Data Warehouse were: (change this to make applicable to your project)
+The tools used to build this Data Warehouse were:
 1. For data integration - python
 2. For data warehousing - Google BigQuery
 3. For Business Intelligence - Tableau